ADSA-UIUC/advanced_machine_learning/README.md

-# ADSA Spring 2018 Workshop: Python Series - AdvancedMachine Learning
+# ADSA Spring 2018 Workshop: Python Series - Advanced Machine Learning
-Intro to Machine Learning using Jupyter/IPython notebook for the Association of Data Science and Analytics at UIUC.
+Advanced Machine Learning using Jupyter/IPython notebook for the Association of Data Science and Analytics at UIUC.

 ## Running the Workshop
 * Download Enthought Canopy from here: https://store.enthought.com/downloads/